alexjlockwood/AndroidDesignPatterns/_posts/2016-08-07-colors-drawables-theme-attributes.md

 #### "How can I workaround these problems?"

-~~Apps that support a `minSdkVersion` less than API 23 should prefer to use the static `ContextCompat` and `ResourcesCompat` helper methods in the support library, as Android lint suggests.
-However, note that no matter which methods you use, attempting to resolve theme attributes in a `ColorStateList` XML file *WILL NEVER WORK on pre-Marshmallow devices**!~~

-~~But that stinks!
-What if you really want to use a theme attribute in your `ColorStateList`?
-Well, just because you can't do it in XML, doesn't mean you can't do it in Java. :) Try resolving the theme attributes programatically, and then use them to construct the `ColorStateList` using a few extra lines of code instead.
-Check out the sample code below for some examples!~~

 **EDIT:** As of v24.0 of the AppCompat support library, you can now workaround all of these problems using the new [`AppCompatResources`](https://developer.android.com/reference/android/support/v7/content/res/AppCompatResources.html) class!
 To extract a themed `ColorStateList` from XML, just use: